 |Albert C. Day|

-At the same moment, another manhole cover was crashing through the roof of the Milwaukee Avenue Motor Sales service building at 3030 West Fullerton Avenue.
+At that exact moment, another manhole cover crashed through the roof of the Milwaukee Avenue Motor Sales service building at 3030 West Fullerton Avenue.
 It fell beside two employees without touching either.

 TWO WOMEN INJURED